jzanetti/ClimateRisk/doc/source/index.rst

 and adaptation analysis, focusing on the New Zealand transportation sector (e.g., State highway, local roads, railway, supply chain, road fatalities etc.).

 The base model used in **ClimateRisk** is `CLIMADA <https://wcr.ethz.ch/research/climada.html>`_.
 Additional New Zealand specifications have been added with a range of options for visualization.
+The codes for **ClimateRisk** can be accessed `here <https://github.com/jzanetti/ClimateRisk>`_.

 .. note::